Account Takeover Fraud:

 - Be aware of others nearby when entering your Personal Identification Number (PIN) at an ATM.

-- If you have applied for an ATM, Debit or Credit Card and have not received them in a timely manner, immediately notify the financial institution involved.
+- If you have applied for an ATM, Debit, or Credit Card and have not received them promptly, immediately notify the financial institution involved.

 - Sign all new cards upon receipt.

 - Review your monthly accounts regularly for any unauthorized charges.